scavenrage/ESP32-H2-Custom-Zigbee/README.md

 ---

-### D) Opto Input Hat (for PCB C)
+### D) Opto Input Hat (for PCB A)

-A companion board that adds mains-voltage input sensing to the MOSFET/LED PCB (variant C), whose native input only accepts 3.3 V digital signals.
+A companion board that adds mains-voltage input sensing to the 4 CHANNELS PCB (variant C), whose native input only accepts 3.3 V digital signals.

 - Up to **4 optoisolated inputs**, one per channel
 - Each input: series resistor (150 kΩ) into an **H11AA1M** AC-sensing optocoupler — unlike a standard phototransistor optocoupler, the H11AA1 has two anti-parallel internal LEDs, so it responds correctly to a 230 VAC phase signal without needing rectification
-- **Cuttable PCB**: trimmable to 2, 3, or 4 channels, matching however many channels of PCB C it is paired with
+- **Cuttable PCB**: trimmable to 2, 3, or 4 channels, matching however many channels of PCB A it is paired with
 - Lets PCB C be triggered by real mains-phase switches instead of only touch modules or low-voltage digital inputs

 ---